mtirado/jettison/README.md

 if $HOME is not whitelisted /podhome is remounted as an empty node with rw flags. using home_exec will change this to rwx flags.

+##X11
+X11 option indicates the user will be connecting to X11, copies current display auth data to /podhome/.Xauthority. also bind mounts display socket to /tmp for best separation combine with newnet or tell your xserver to NOT listen in abstract socket namespace.

 ##bugs
 currently only tested using i386.

 ##other